 Want to watch this blog instead of read?
 Check out our video below.

 Top 3 Tips to Get Your Dog to Go Outside in the Cold

-Shovel a Spot:
+Shovel a Spot

 Uncover a small grassy area for them to use, it should be big enough for them to turn around a few times and sniff the area.
-It’s best to do this in an area that they have used before, they will get the “green light” to go if they can pick up the scent of past potties.
+It’s best to do this in an area that they have used before.
+They will get the “green light” to go if they can pick up the scent of past potties.
 Also, make sure to bundle them up in jackets and sweaters that fit snug to avoid accidents.
 You may want to invest in little booties for them as well for days where the ground is frozen.

-Make an Indoor Potty Place:
+Make an Indoor Potty Place

-It does, make sense for some families to set up an exercise pen or baby gate in the garage/laundry room and make a special area for them use.
-Put real grass bathroom patches or a pee pad in the area so they know that they have a safe space to use in the home and leave your carpets safe from accidents
+It does, make sense for some families to set up an exercise pen or baby gate in the garage/laundry room.
+This makes a special area for them use.
+Put real grass bathroom patches or a pee pad in the area.
+Your dog will know that they have a safe space to use in the home and leave your carpets safe from accidents.